 Preterm births are an important risk factor for future child health and well-being and family well-being across the life course.
 Babies born preterm have greater mortality rates than full term infants and are at a higher risk for a number of health problems at birth and later in life.
-VII Preterm births add an economic and emotional burden on families, and families with preterm babies are at a higher risk for child maltreatment.
-Preterm birth is also costly to society--the Institute of Medicine estimates that the cost of preterm births to the United States was over \$26 billion annually.
-VIII Of the babies born to clients who enrolled in TNFP in Fiscal Year 2017, 13.7 percent were born preterm, slightly exceeding PEI's goal of less than 13 percent.
-It should be noted that there was wide variation across sites on this outcome, with sites ranging from 0 percent to 29.7 percent pre-term births, with the data driven mostly by the demographic characteristics of clients and number of multiple births served by each site.
+Preterm births add an economic and emotional burden on families, and families with preterm babies are at a higher risk for child maltreatment.
+Preterm birth is also costly to society-the Institute of Medicine estimates that the cost of preterm births to the United States was over \$26 billion annually.
+He babies born to clients who enrolled in TNFP in Fiscal Year 2018, 88 percent were born full-term, meeting PEI's goal of at least 87 percent.
+It should be noted that there was wide variation across sites on this outcome, with sites ranging from 74 percent to 99 percent full-term births, with the data driven mostly by the demographic characteristics of clients and number of multiple births served by each site.